kuldeep23907/Top-Level/README.md

 ### The long-term vision
 The following fully decentralised approach using a double blockchain RSC-WCC is too far from the current practices and therefore has to be implemented gradually, in the shadow of IBISA, although it has a stronger growth potential.
 IBISA has its place in the global landscape of RSC-WCC, as can be seen in the following chart.. ![Overall RSC-WCC Architecture](https://raw.githubusercontent.com/kvutien/Top-Level/master/common/images/20200717%20RSC-WCC%20Overall%20Architecture.png)

 Technically speaking, this evolution of IBISA is based on a [microservice architecture] (https://en.wikipedia.org/wiki/Microservices).
-A microservice architecture allows external developers to develop additional watcher helper tools  and risk-sharing applications without being tied to any internal choices.
+A microservice architecture allows external developers to develop additional watcher helper tools  and risk-sharing applications without being tied to any previous internal choices.

 ## Organisation of the project
 The project is composed of 2 distinct projects.
 Each of them is in a distinct Github folder, plus one folder for the blockchain interoperability between the 2 (either Cosmos or PolkaDot).